stellalo/Data-Engineering-Capstone-KEGG-dataset-/README.md

 		* Child Flow DAG:
 		<img width="737" alt="Screenshot 2023-12-28 at 3 50 35 PM" src="https://github.com/stellalo/Data-Engineering-Capstone-KEGG-dataset-/assets/89308696/fd79705a-7acd-46a7-b87a-52204cc9c4af">
 ￼
-* Partition & cluster.
+* Partition & cluster
- 	*We will not be using Partitions nor clustering in this project.
+ 	* We will not be using Partitions nor clustering in this project.
 All our data files are significantly less than 1GB, using partitions/clusters actually incur more metadata reads & maintenance.
 In addition, the data won’t work well with partitions and clustering.
 The columns are: KEGG, iteration 1,,,, iteration 100, Mean, whereas the rows are distinctive KEGGs.

 <b><ins>Data Transformation:</ins></b>
 * [Dbt](https://github.com/stellalo/Data-Engineering-Capstone-KEGG-dataset-/tree/main/dbt)